LeoYiChen/WCCI2020-CISM/README.md

 **4) Professor Jorn Mehnen**
 Department of Design, Manufacturing and Engineering Management, University of Strathclyde, Glasgow G1 1XJ, UK. jorn.mehnen@strath.ac.uk

 Priv.-Doz.
 Dr.-Ing.
 Dipl.-Inform.
-Jörn Mehnen has a background in machining technology (PhD) and soft computing (MSc) from TU Dortmund, Germany.
+J?rn Mehnen has a background in machining technology (PhD) and soft computing (MSc) from TU Dortmund, Germany.
 He studied computer science and mathematics (Dipl.-Inform.).
 In 1995 he began his research career at the Department of Machining Technology (ISF) at the University of Dortmund, Germany.
 There he obtained his PhD (Dr.-Ing., summa cum laude) and received admittance for teaching (venia legendi, Habilitation) in 2005 as a Privatdozent (Priv.-Doz.).
 In 2007 he joined Cranfield University as a Senior Lecturer within the Manufacturing Department.
 He is also Privatdozent at TU Dortmund (Germany).
 In 2013 he was promoted to Reader in Computational Manufacturing at Cranfield University.
 In 2016, he was appointed to Professor at University of Strathclyde.
 Prof Mehnen is specialised in Advanced Digital Manufacturing.
 His research aims to deliver new and exciting scientific insights as well as practical technological solutions that help industry and academia alike.
-His current interests include Advanced Digital Manufacturing, Industry 4.0 technology, Cyber Physical Systems (CPS), Industrial Internet of Things (IIoT)，Cloud Manufacturing and Big Data Analytics.
+His current interests include Advanced Digital Manufacturing,?Industry 4.0 technology, Cyber Physical Systems (CPS), Industrial Internet of Things (IIoT)，Cloud Manufacturing and Big Data Analytics.
 His work around Design for Industry 4.0 and Digital Manufacturing is aiming to improve existing Manufacturing Systems to make them smarter, more autonomous and agile, cost efficient, better connected and well informed Through-Life.
 These efforts are supported by research into Additive Manufacturing, Data Analytics, Computational Intelligence and Visualisation.

 **5.Important Dates:**